Introduction to Arithmetic Groups: Arithmetic subgroups of SL(n,R)

-Additional examples of cocompact lattices can be obtained by generalizing \cref{LattSLnRSU} to allow $L$ to be a totally real quadratic extension of a totally real algebraic number field~$F$ (as in \cref{CocpctSL3RSU}).
-However, in this situation, one must then require $b_1,\ldots,b_m$ to be chosen in such a way that $\SU \bigl( \diag(b_1,b_2,\ldots,b_m) ; \mathcal{O}, \tau)^\sigma$ is compact, for every place~$\sigma$ of~$F$, such that $\sigma \neq \Id$.
-For $n \ge 3$, every arithmetic lattice of $\SL(n,\real)$ is obtained either from this unitary construction or from \cref{LattSLnRDivAlg}.
+Additional examples of cocompact arithmetic subgroups can be obtained by generalizing \cref{LattSLnRSU} to allow $L$ to be a totally real quadratic extension of a totally real algebraic number field~$F$ (as in \cref{CocpctSL3RSU}).
+However, in this situation, one must require $b_1,\ldots,b_m$ to be chosen in such a way that $\SU \bigl( \diag(b_1,b_2,\ldots,b_m), \tau ; \ints_D)^\sigma$ is compact, for every place~$\sigma$ of~$F$, such that $\sigma \neq \Id$.
+For $n \ge 3$, every arithmetic subgroup of $\SL(n,\real)$ is obtained either from this unitary construction or from \cref{LattSLnRDivAlg} \csee{QformsOfSLn}.